Equilibration and the eigenstate thermalization hypothesis as limits to observing macroscopic quantum superpositions: Measures of Macroscopic Superpositions

 \section{Measures of Macroscopic Superpositions}

-While Sec.~II showed that equilibration renders a GHZ state and its corresponding classical mixture operationally indistinguishable for a broad class of observables, an important question remains: can the unitary dynamics itself generate new macroscopic coherence in both states?.
+While Sec.~II showed that equilibration renders a GHZ state and its corresponding classical mixture operationally indistinguishable for a broad class of observables, an important question remains: can the unitary dynamics itself generate new macroscopic coherence in either state?
 In other words, does equilibration simply hide coherence from accessible measurements, or does it actually suppress macroscopic superpositions altogether?

-To address this, we employ a established measures of macroscopic quantumness ~\cite{RevFrowis}, which quantify how quantum coherence is distributed across many-body systems.
+To address this, we employ the Shimizu--Miyadera family of measures of macroscopic quantumness and their later extensions ~\cite{RevFrowis,ukena2004,morimae2010,morimae2016, shimizu2018}, which quantify how quantum coherence is distributed across many-body systems.
 These measures allow us to test whether the long-time states of both the GHZ and the mixture retain any macroscopic coherence.
 As we show, the infinite-time averages of both states lack macroscopic quantumness, indicating that equilibration does not create new macroscopic superpositions; instead, it progressively erases them.

 For a pure state $\rho = \ket{\psi}\bra{\psi}$, macroscopic coherence is quantified by the state index $p$ (with $1 \le p \le 2$) \cite{ukena2004}, defined by how the quantum fluctuations of a normalized local observable scale with system size $N$.
 The variance of the quantum fluctuation $\Delta A = \text{Tr}[A^2\rho] - \text{Tr}[A\rho]^2 $ maximized over all normalized local observables $A$ satisfies: